DerYokoya/Habit-Tracker/README.md

 ## What This Project Demonstrates

-- Packaging a **React app as a Chrome Manifest V3 extension**
+- Packaging a **React + TypeScript app as a Chrome Manifest V3 extension**
 - Working with the **Chrome Storage API** for persistent local data
 - Building a **drag-and-drop UI** with reorder state management
 - Computing **streak logic** from sparse date-keyed records
 - Structuring a **multi-view app** (daily / weekly / monthly) with shared state
 - Integrating **Recharts** for lightweight in-extension data visualization
+- Using **TypeScript** with strict mode for type safety across hooks, components, and utilities

 ---

 ## Future Improvements

 - **Reminder notifications** — using the Chrome Alarms API to remind the user at a set time each day
-- **Habit categories and tags** — grouping related habits and filter by category
+- **Habit categories and tags** — grouping related habits and filtering by category
 - **Goal setting** — defining a weekly target per habit (e.g. 5 out of 7 days) and tracking progress toward it
 - **Export** — downloading history as CSV or JSON
 - **Dark mode** — matching the extension to the system theme
 - **Habit archive** — hiding completed or retired habits without losing their history
 - **Chrome Web Store release** — packaging and publishing so anyone can install with one click
-- **Instead of using JavaScript, using TypeScript** — in order to introduce static typing and catch errors earlier